FawryPay/iOS-Fawrypay-Anonymous-sample/README.md

 1. Add a plist file to your project named "Style".
 2. Add keys named:
-  1. primaryColorHex
+  a. primaryColorHex
-  2. secondaryColorHex
+  b. secondaryColorHex
-  3. tertiaryColorHex
+  c. tertiaryColorHex
-  4. headerColorHex
+  d. headerColorHex
 3. Give the keys values of your preferred hex color codes

 <img src="./Docs/9.png" width="500">